upserve/aerosol/README.md

 #### Full deploy tasks

-`all` - Full serial deployment: Run mgiration, create auto scaling group, wait for instances, stop old application, destroy old auto scaling groups and run the post deploy command
+`all` - Full serial deployment: Run migration, create auto scaling group, wait for instances, stop old application, destroy old auto scaling groups and run the post deploy command

-`all_asynch` - Same as `all` but runs the migration and create auto scaling groups in parallel
+`all_asynch` - Same as `all` but runs the migration and creates auto scaling groups in parallel

 #### The separate deploy rake tasks